yiisoft/docs/022-config-groups.md

 ## Config group name prefixes

-- "web" applies to web only i.e. classic server HTML generation, REST, RPC etc.
+- "web" postfix applies to web only i.e. classic server HTML generation, REST, RPC etc.
-- "console" applies to console
+- "console" postfix applies to console
-- "common" applies to both web and console
+- If there's no postfix, it is "common" and applies to both web and console
 - "web" and "console" may override what is defined in "common"

 ## Parameters